aboria/Aboria/README.md

   matrix-vector products and linear algebra solvers.
 * adds examples for Radial Basis Function interpolation and solving pde's via Kansa Method
+Known issues:
+* compile times are slower, due to the use of Boost MPL and Fusion libraries.
+  Boost v1.61 has seen the introduction of Boost Hana, a C++11 metaprogramming library meant to replace Fusion, which promotes significantly reduced compile-time.
+It is envisioned that this will eventually replace MPL and Fusion in Aboria.
+* The neighbourhood searching is no longer optimised for serial use, so might be slower for small number of particles in serial.

 Aboria implements an expressive Domain Specific Language (DSL) in C++ for specifying expressions over particles and their neighbours in 3D space.
 The